Stay safe during a storm. Report all outages and downed power lines immediately.

 Be prepared.
 Use these storm tips and safety suggestions.

 Be ready for a power outage before it happens.
 Assemble a supply kit before your lights go off during a storm, then rotate those supplies to ensure they stay fresh and working.

 Use the following checklist to prepare for a power outage.

-- Keep a 3 to 5 day supply of drinking water in plastic bottles.
-Plan on at least 1 gallon of water per person, per day.
+- Keep a three- to five-day supply of drinking water in plastic bottles.
+Plan on at least one gallon of water per person per day.

 - Conserve water by using paper plates and plastic utensils.

 - Have a camp stove or grill for outdoor cooking.